-The foundation has no website and is difficult to reach, and tends to give more funding to conservation than animal welfare, but still—if animal and wildlife welfare is your cause, then it's worth looking up.
+The foundation has no website and is difficult to reach, and tends to give more funding to conservation than animal welfare, but still—if animal and wildlife welfare is your cause, then it's worth inquiring.
 Just don’t expect too big an award for your trouble.

-It supports the protection of wildlife in different ways, working through several entities that create opportunities for many grantseekers working on land- and sea-based species and biodiversity conservation.
+Supports the protection of wildlife, working through several entities that create opportunities for grantseekers working on land- and sea-based species and biodiversity conservation.

 This small foundation gives almost entirely to animal welfare, including aquariums and shelters, but also to some interesting veterinary medicine and research projects.

 The foundation's grantmaking addresses animals and wildlife protections through science-based interventions, advocacy for effective policymaking, and capacity-building efforts to achieve sustainable outcomes.